BretttJ/Things/BDD_Tests/BDD.md

         num1 = number;
     }
 ```
-This will now run upon testing on the first step.
+This will now run when testing on the first step.
 The second and third steps are quite similar.

 The final "Then" statement is when things are actually tested.
 ReqnRoll by default includes FluentAssertions, which just provides another way to write assertions.
 First add ``using FluentAssertions;`` to the file, then we can set a step definition.